My daughter found me on the bathroom floor.

 Other names for it include Visual Vertigo, Phobic Postural Vertigo, Functional Dizziness or Space and Motion Discomfort PPPD have recently been defined by the World Health Organization as “Persistent non-vertiginous dizziness, unsteadiness, or both lasting three months or more.
 Contact your doctor.

-Persistent Postural-Perceptual Dizziness, or PPPD, is a vestibular condition previously referred to as Chronic Subjective Dizziness.
+PPPD is a vestibular condition previously referred to as Chronic Subjective Dizziness.
 People with this condition don’t feel a ‘room-spinning’ type of dizziness or have trouble focusing during head movement like many people with vestibular problems experience.
 Instead, they may feel:

 - Heightened sensitivity to busy or moving visual environments, like a crowded mall/supermarket, heavily patterned carpet, scrolling on the computer or watching an action movie.